dertruffel/trvn_appbackend/README.md

 # trvn_appbackend

-University backend project backend for a mobile app and django frontend.
+University project backend for a mobile app and django frontend.